8 Tips to Cope with Cancer During the Holidays

 The holiday season is often a time of tradition and renewed hope.
 It also presents demands like baking, shopping, decorating, parties, visiting with family and friends, and entertaining.
 If you or a loved one is living with a brain or spine tumor, the holidays may be even more stressful with doctor’s appointments and treatments.
 If your loved one has passed, this can also bring up a lot of pain and cause stress.
 You may feel disconnected with those around you and unable to meet the demands of the season.

 The following tips can help you cope with cancer during the holiday season and lift your spirits.

 - Be in tune with your thoughts and feelings.
 If you’re in a happy moment and you can’t enjoy it, take a step back to check in with yourself.
 Identify moments where your thoughts didn’t match the moment.
 Try to find joy in happy moments, but feel free to allow yourself time to cry and reflect if you need to.

 - Get support.
-Make a list of friends and family who you can count on to listen to your concerns, make you smile or encourage you.
+Make a list of friends and family whom you can count on to listen to your concerns, make you smile, or encourage you.
 And when you feel overwhelmed or stressed, call someone on your list for support.

 - Eat healthy foods.
 Eat a balanced diet that gives your body the nutrients it needs to function correctly.
 Limit sugary foods and alcohol to avoid dips in your energy.
 If you have dietary restrictions, plan your meals or eat before attending parties and events.